oneHamidreza/MeowBottomNavigation/README.md

   implementation 'com.etebarian:meow-bottom-navigation:1.1.0'
 }
 ```
-use androidx by adding this lines to gradle.properties. if you want more info, just google **AndroidX**
+Use androidx by adding this lines to gradle.properties. if you want more info, just google **AndroidX**.
 ```properties
 android.useAndroidX=true
 android.enableJetifier=true
 ```
-if you want to add this library to a JAVA Project, you must add kotlin library to build.gradle
+If you want to add this library to a JAVA Project, you must add kotlin library to build.gradle.
 ```groovy
 dependencies {
     implementation "org.jetbrains.kotlin:kotlin-stdlib-jdk7:1.3.61"